Is disruption good for business? Yes, if it engages employees to unlock transformation!

 Employee ideation is a compelling contributor to any organization’s disruption and innovation strategy.
 It promises exciting outcomes, and significant opportunities for transformation.

-The unique edison365 modular idea generation and portfolio management suite built on Office 365 is a proven answer to that challenge, enhancing ideation programs for organizations from global enterprises to SMEs.
-It completes the ideation management circle, enabling your employees’ ideas to be captured, effectively evaluated, and implemented with full analysis of the results.
+The unique edison365 modular idea generation and portfolio management suite built on Office 365 is a proven answer to that challenge, enhancing ideation and innovation programs for global enterprises, government or non-profit organizations and start-ups alike.
+It completes the ideation management circle, enabling your employees’ disruptive and innovative ideas to be captured, effectively evaluated, and implemented with full analysis of the results.
+So yes, disruption is good for business when it engages employees to unlock transformation!.